microsoft/terminal/doc/terminal-v2-roadmap.md

 > **NOTE**
 >
-> This document has been superceeded by the [Terminal 2022 Roadmap].
+> This document has been superseded by the [Terminal 2022 Roadmap].
 Please refer to that document for the updated roadmap.

 ## Overview